Kkanemeh/Unit-5-Assignment/README.md

 ## Reflection on Innovation and Version Control

+Engagement is reflected in how the prototype can be presented to coaches and managers so they can understand its value and support adoption.

 Branches allow analysts to test new ideas without affecting the main project, supporting low-risk experimentation.

 GitHub helps organize, document, and improve analytics ideas, making it easier to communicate value to decision makers.